evansagge/resume/README.md

   As part of a small software development team in Quad Learning, our main purpose was to support the American Honors program by developing software solutions relevant to each department within the small startup company.
 I worked to maintain and improve the original incarnation of the American Honors online learning and collaboration web application.

-  I was also instrumental in redesigning this application and turning it into a distributed and service-oriented cluster of web APIs, each with a defined purpose (e.g. a login service API that serves as the single sign-on service; a primary API that serves as the central repository for American Honors data; an API for streams of messages and posts; an API for scheduling online meetings between advisors and students, virtual course sessions, and online seminars; an API that serves information about students relevant to advisors; etc).

-  I also helped write the client applications which consume these APIs using Ember.js.
+  I was also instrumental in redesigning this application and turning it into a distributed and service-oriented cluster of web APIs, each with a defined purpose.
+In particular we developer a login service that serves as the single sign-on service; a context API that serves as the central repository for American Honors data; an API for streams of messages and posts; an API for scheduling online meetings between advisors and students, virtual course sessions, and online seminars; an API that serves information about students relevant to advisors; etc. I also helped write the client applications which consume these APIs using Ember.js.

 * Software Developer at **Gannett** - Oct 2012 to Present